Initial Research, workshop and report

 - a set of priorities for action if OA policies are to be successfully implemented

-The study relies on extensive consultation with research funders, institutions and service providers.
-Interim findings were tested at a workshop with 30 representatives from institutional libraries, research funders and policy makers which took place in London on the 10th November 2015.
-Participants discussed the degree of commonality between the current OA policies in place across the KE countries and at European Commission level, and considered a wide range of services on which these policies depend.
+The study relies on extensive consultation with research funders, institutions and service providers as well as policy makers and representatives from institutional libraries.
+Special attention was given to the commonality between the current OA policies in place across the KE countries and at European Commission level, and the wide range of services on which these policies depend.

 There was broad agreement on the risks that exist to these services, and their importance to the delivery of OA policy goals.
-The group then discussed a number of strategies for securing the future for OA services, ranging from a purely market-based approach to the establishment of an overarching body or mechanism to monitor, support and improve OA services.
+Strategies were discussed for securing the future for OA services, ranging from a purely market-based approach to the establishment of an overarching body or mechanism to monitor, support and improve OA services.

-The outcomes of these discussions have been reflected in the report Putting down roots: Securing the future of open access policies, which was used to help develop the case for coordinated international action to support crucial OA services.
+These thoughts have helped shape the report Putting down roots: Securing the future of open access policies, which was used successfully to develop the case for coordinated international action to support crucial OA services.

 Proposal for a coordinating body